>

 scarce prey during the winter.

-Its small, rounded body conserves body heat lost mainly through extremities
+small, rounded body conserves body heat lost mainly through extremities such

-its relative the red fox, the Arctic fox’s ears are short, rounded, and
+the red fox, the Arctic foxes ears are short, rounded, and heavily furred.

 Did You Know: